 Where the PS5 shoots for panache thanks to its bright white, sci-fi-like aesthetic, the Xbox Series X is a simple, chunky, black cuboid.
 The Xbox Series X showcases a little bit of flair with its green-accented convex vent on the top, but the PS5’s curvy chassis is all flair.
-The PS5’s “wings” can also be removed, and Sony has recently announced official interchangeable faceplates/console covers in different colors coming in early 2022.
+The PS5’s “wings” can also be removed, and Sony offers official interchangeable faceplates/console covers in different colors.

 Sony and Microsoft's design teams have gone in two totally different directions.

 One characteristic they do share is that they’re an awkward shape for entertainment setups.
 Unless you have a unit with massive gaps, the Xbox’s girth and PS5’s height will mean at least one will be a tight squeeze if placed horizontally.
 The PS5 just about fits in my cabinet, but the chubby Series X is a non-starter.

 That said, both systems look frankly ridiculous when placed on their side.
 The Series X looks like it’s fallen over, and a horizontal PS5 just looks, well… wrong.
 They should be stood up proudly, especially if you want to ensure maximum heat dispersion.

 Fan issues likely won’t arise until much later in the consoles’ life cycles, and both are quiet as a whisper when running shortly after launch.
 The non-digital PS5 model does kick up a fuss when you insert a disc, but it only lasts a few seconds.

 As far as ports go, the two are essentially identical.
 You’re getting power, ethernet, two USB-A 3.2, and HDMI out ports on the back.
 You’ll find another USB-A port on the front, a 4K Blu-Ray disc drive, and power and eject buttons.
 Neither console features optical audio or HDMI in port.